 Autocross is one of the perfect hobby/sport avenues for car enthusiasts.
 It's easy to get started in, there is a wide variety of event classes, ranging from competitive to pretty laid back, and there are events all over the country.
 Having a Turn One company build is also a great way for us to demonstrate the benefits of performance steering upgrades on a dual-purpose car that sees both street and track use.
 A pro touring build fit the bill perfectly for what we wanted!

-A large portion of our customers use their vehicles for autocross because they need power steering components that hold up to higher wheel loads from large, grippy front tires and hard driving and steering conditions.
+A large portion of our customers use their vehicles for autocross because they need power steering components that hold up to higher wheel loads from large, grippy front tires and demanding driving conditions.

 Choosing the Car